dubzzz/fast-spec/README.md

 ## In a nutshell

-Have you ever wonder what could be the laws that rule your code?
+Have you ever wondered what could be the laws that rule your code?
 The complex relations there might be between two distinct functions?

-`fast-spec` is able to help you discovering them.
+`fast-spec` is able to help you discover them.

 ## Example